USF-CS326-S23/USF-CS326-S23.github.io/assignments/lab02.md

 }
 ```

 My solution is about 100 lines of code.
+This includes the ```readline()``` function.
+So the actual number of lines of code you have to write is about 65 lines.